kebasyaty/green-barrel/README.md

 #### ORM-like API MongoDB for Rust

-**To simulate fields of type ForeignKey and ManyToMany, a simplified alternative (Types of selective fields with dynamic addition of elements) is used.**
+**To simulate fields of type Many-to-One and Many-to-Many, a simplified alternative (Types of selective fields with dynamic addition of elements) is used.**

 - Support for [GreenPanel](https://github.com/kebasyaty/green-panel "Green Panel") is temporarily unavailable.